andysingal/AI-game/Blender.md

 Make the Rocky Base:
 Create plane and Ico sphere and then go to Sculpting -- check Sculpt Mode

-Click on Dyntopo and Ramesh
+Click on Dyntopo and press ok

 <img width="364" alt="Screenshot 2023-10-25 at 7 24 20 PM" src="https://github.com/andysingal/AI-game/assets/20493493/d1736a58-8891-44d6-980f-7a95564027af">
+- change the relative detail /constant detail

+Try the grab brush